Historical Price Exchange

 Note

 The historical price data exchange complements the intraday exchange.
-While the intraday exchange is optimized for current prices, the historical exchange enables filling data gaps from the past.
+While the intraday exchange is optimized for current prices, the historical exchange enables filling data gaps from the past - both from GTNet servers and by sharing connector-fetched data with other instances.